FYS Courses of Instruction

 ---|---|---|---|---|---|

-FYSB 1709 | 001/00731 | T Th 11:40am - 12:55pm 404 Barnard Hall |
+FYSB 1709 | 001/00603 | T Th 11:40am - 12:55pm 404 Barnard Hall |

 Patricia Denison | 3.00 | 16/16 |

 How do our material choices shape our cultural and individual narratives?
 How do the things we make, buy, use, keep, and discard tell stories, impact our environment, and help define who we are?
 Americans create over 125 million tons of landfill every year, and up to 60%-80% of global greenhouse gas emissions have been traced to household consumption (food, stuff, and transport).
-With this contemporary reality as our reference point, we will examine how designed and built objects contribute to the human story over time, and how our decisions about “things and stuff” might change our stories moving forward.
+With this contemporary reality as our reference point, we will examine how designed and built objects contribute to the human story over time, and how our decisions about “things and stuff” might change our stories moving forward

-FYSB BC1715 ARTS OF ADAPTATION.
+FYSB BC1715 Artful Adaptations.
 3.00 points.

-Fall 2022: FYSB BC1715
+Fall 2024: FYSB BC1715

 |